kitschmaster/rubyongo/info/devlog.markdown

+for some reason ii am having trouble installing the gem from a file. need to publish the gem, but before ii can do that, want to make sure to add at least one test for the Panel javascript. working on it...

+#20.09.2018 08:15:23 CodingSession::BEGIN

 #20.09.2018 00:29:37 CodingSession::END

 btw, it is a good practice to commit the devlog in separate commits, ii have been breaking my good practice lately, haha...